CheshireTC/Project-Three/Worksheets/Defensive Report.md

 Excessive HTTP Errors is implemented as follows:

-Metric: Top 5 http response status codes
+_Metric_: Top 5 http response status codes

-Threshold: count of 400 over 5 minutes
+_Threshold_: count of 400 over 5 minutes

-Vulnerability Mitigated: Brute Forces
+_Vulnerability Mitigated_: Brute Forces

-Reliability: Medium to High depending on size of company
+_Reliability_: Medium to High depending on size of company

 ### _HTTP Request Size Monitor_:

 HTTP Request Size Monitor is implemented as follows:

-Metric: _Total of all http request bytes on all documents
+_Metric_: Total of all http request bytes on all documents

-Threshold: 3500 bytes for the last minute
+_Threshold_: 3500 bytes for the last minute

-Vulnerability Mitigated: DoS Attacks
+_Vulnerability Mitigated_: DoS Attacks

-Reliability: High
+_Reliability_: High

 ### _CPU Usage Monitor_:

 CPU Usage Monitor is implemented as follows:

-Metric: CPU Usage percentage on all documents
+_Metric_: CPU Usage percentage on all documents

-Threshold: Over 0.5 for the last 5 minutes.
+_Threshold_: Over 0.5 for the last 5 minutes.

-Vulnerability Mitigated: Malicious Script
+_Vulnerability Mitigated_: Malicious Script

-Reliability: Low
+_Reliability_: Low